prinzstani/CookieBot/README.md

 }());
 ```

-If (for some reason) the above doesn't work, trying pasting everything after the <code>javascript:</code> bit into your browser's console.
+If (for some reason) the above doesn't work, try pasting everything after the <code>javascript:</code> bit into your browser's console.

 # Bugs and suggestions